andreinitescu/AutoBinding/README.md

 Under the hood
 --------------

-Using reflection, it's getting a list of all the outlets, which are private properties of the view-controller with OutletAttribute attribute.
+It's very easy, using reflection it's getting a list of all the outlets, which are private properties of the view-controller with OutletAttribute attribute.

 For each of the outlets, it's checking the type, and based on it, it's creating the MvvmCross bindings.